-Distance Education and Off Campus Programs extends resources to individuals both on and off campus.
-Administrative support services for distance education are provided through this area for the SIU Campus.
+SIU Extended Campus (previously Distance Education and Off Campus Programs) extends resources to individuals both on and off campus.
+Administrative support services for SIU Extended Campus is provided through this area for the SIU Campus.
 Online programs and courses, off campus programs and courses, evening and weekend courses enable educational, cultural, and physical resources of the university to be extended beyond the traditional campus.

 Online, Off Campus, & Military.
 Quality academic programs and courses are offered via online, blended (hybrid), and face-to-face instruction at various off campus and military installations.
-For more information about our online programs and courses, please visit our website at: distanceeducation.siu.edu.
+For more information about our online programs and courses, please visit our website at: extended campus.siu.edu.

-Contact information: odeocp@siu.edu email 618-453-3430 phone 618-453-5668 fax distanceeducation.siu.edu website
+Contact information: extendedcampus@siu.edu email 618-453-3430 phone 618-453-5668 fax extendedcampus.siu.edu website